USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark_cracmm2_stage.md

-# CMAQ Installation & Benchmarking Tutorial for CRACMM2 and STAGE
+# CMAQ Installation & Benchmarking Tutorial

 Purpose: This guide describes how to install and run the CMAQ test case for the CRACMM2 mechanism with the STAGE dry deposition scheme, which serves two different purposes.
 The first being to familiarize the user with the CMAQ suite of programs and how they work together, and secondly to verify the installation of the software on your system via benchmarking.